 Now visitors come to Petrified Forest National Park to see one of the largest concentrations of petrified wood in the world.
 Last year over 627,000 people visited the park; however, visitation was the lowest it’s been since 2011.
 During our February visit, we were surprised at the lack of crowds as we explored the stunning landscape.
 It seems ironic that Grand Canyon National Park, which is less than a three-hour drive from Petrified Forest, received ten times as many visitors last year.
 We know the Grand Canyon is among the seven natural wonders of the world, but Petrified Forest National Park is really beautiful, too, and more than deserves its time in the spotlight as well!

-If you are planning to travel on Interstate 40 between Flagstaff and Albuquerque, Petrified Forest National Park is well worth the slight detour, as it is located just off the highway.
+If you are planning to travel on Interstate 40 between Flagstaff and Albuquerque, Petrified Forest National Park is well worth the slight detour, as the Petrified Forest is located just off the highway.
 Most visitors take the 28-mile drive through the park, just stopping briefly at overlooks and viewpoints to snap a few photos.
 However, we think this park is best appreciated by getting out of your car and exploring on foot.
 We recommend at least a half day, if not more, to explore all that Petrified Forest National Park has to offer.

 These are some reasons why we think you’ll fall for Petrified Forest National Park, too!